kamalbuilds/1clickSuiDefi/README.md

 ### Primary track - DeFi

 DeFi on Sui is booming!
-Build the next generation of DeFi apps utilizing Sui’s unique architecture and powerful primitives, like [Programmable Transaction Blocks](https://blog.sui.io/programmable-transaction-blocks-explained/).
-Whether it is yield aggregation, trading bot infrastructure, liquidity management dashboards, or something entirely different, we’re eager to see what you will build.
+We are Build the next generation of DeFi apps utilizing Sui’s unique architecture and powerful primitives, like [Programmable Transaction Blocks].

 ## Technology track - zklogin